Here you will find information about the decision on your asylum claim.

 What happens if CONARE rejects my refugee status application?

 If CONARE rejects your refugee status application, you have the right to challenge the decision and appeal to the Minister of Justice within 15 days counted from the moment you receive an official notification.
 The appeal must present a reasoning, which means it must indicate and explain in detail the reasons why you do not agree with the decision – as well as whether the problem of the decision has to do with the interpretation of the facts or the application of rules to the case.

-How to file an appeal (Step by step)
+How to file an appeal (step by step)

-- Step 1: Go to a Public Defender’s Office (DPU) and ask for help in filling the petition.
-There they will print and complete the Appeal Submission Form, available in English, Portuguese, Spanish and French.
+- Step 1: go to a Public Defender’s Office (DPU) and ask for help in filling the petition.
+There, they will print and complete the Appeal Submission Form, available in English, Portuguese, Spanish and French.

-- Step 2: Go to the Federal Police to file your claim.
+- Step 2: go to the Federal Police to file your claim.
 You will receive a new provisional protocol valid for one year (you can renew it as many times as necessary until a final decision on your appeal is reached).

-- Step 3: Wait for the final decision.
+- Step 3: wait for the final decision.

 If you receive a second denial notification, you will not be able to file another appeal.
 It means that the administrative procedure for asylum is over and that you will be subjected to the Brazilian Migration Law.
 In this case, you must regularize your stay in the country through another migratory pathway or return voluntarily to your country of origin.
 If you do not regularize your status, you may be subject to deportation.
-Seek the orientation of the Federal Public Defender’s Office.
+Seek orientation from the Federal Public Defender’s Office.